 The words ‘My Son’ means ‘beautiful mountain’ in Vietnamese.
 The sanctuary was used by the Champa civilization as a political center and a royal burial ground.
 The temples were devoted to the Hindu gods and goddesses, especially Shiva, who was considered the protector of the Champa’s kings.

-The sanctuary was originally constructed out of wood in the 4th century and then later destroyed by a fire in which the cause is still unknown.
+The sanctuary was originally constructed out of wood in the 4th century and then later destroyed by a fire which the cause is still unknown.
 The complex was rebuilt by the subsequent kings out of red brick and limestone.

 Unfortunately, during the most recent war, the Americans bombed the region knowing that the Viet Cong was using it as a hiding place.
 Thankfully, the majority of the temples survived the bombings and parts of the ruins have been restored.